pop-os/python-apt/doc/source/library/apt_pkg.rst

     .. attribute:: describe

-        A description of the :class:`PackageIndexFile`.
+        A description of the :class:`IndexFile`.

     .. attribute:: exists